-Finding the best WordPress theme for a blog can be easy when you know what features to look for.
+Finding the best WordPress theme for your blog can be easy when you know what features to look for.

 “WordPress themes are in general classified into two categories, free themes and premium themes.
 All the free themes are listed in the WordPress theme directory and premium themes should be purchased from marketplaces and individual WordPress developers.”
 Wikipedia WordPress Themes

 You can find and install free themes directly in WordPress in Appearance-Themes-Add New from your Dashboard.
 However, the library is massive.
 Check out vendors directly for the best freemium themes.
 Then you can go back to your dashboard, find the theme and install it from there in most cases.

 Themes that are not in the WordPress database, can be uploaded from the zip file your theme provider will provide.

 Function Before Fancy Is Best for a WordPress Theme for a Blog

 A blog should be mobile friendly (responsive), easy to read, and simple to navigate.